JananiVelmurugan/tl-jun-batch/README.md

 Create a class Main to capture the input details from the user and display the calculated area to the user.

 Sample Input and Output 1:
-A. Rectangle
-B. Square
-C. Circle
-D. Hexagon
+1. Rectangle 2.
+Square 3.
+Circle 4.
+Hexagon
 Area Calculator --- Choose your shape
-D
+4
 Enter Side:
 20
 Area of Hexagon is: 0.00